jonathanLum/Capstone/README.md

 Run game from "Persist" scene

-Use "SceneController" to change scenes
+Use "SceneController" to change scenes and get active scene

 UI--------------------